Macros | |

 Define to determine if code is being built for 32 bit Atmel AVR processors.

-If this define exists, then you are creating code that runs on the Atmel AVR line of processors.
+If this define exists, then the code runs on the Atmel AVR line of processors.
 Micro controllers will have this define present.

 #define BURGER_BEOS |